 When gold was found at Sutter's Ranch in 1848, it inspired the Gold Rush to California.
 This helped in the exploration and unification of western America.
 In 1861, U.S. Treasury Secretary Salmon Chase printed the first U.S. paper currency.

 In fact, by the mid-1800s, most countries wanted to standardize transactions in the booming world trade market.
 They adopted the gold standard, which guaranteed that any amount of paper money could be redeemed by the government for its value in gold.
 This meant transactions no longer had to be done with heavy gold bullion or coins.
 It also increased the trust that was needed for a successful global trade since paper currency now had guaranteed value tied to something real.

-The Gold Standard Made the Great Depression Worse:
+How the Gold Standard Made the Great Depression Worse

 The strong dollar led to inflation and a large balance of payments deficit in the U.S. which in turn helped to create stagflation.
 The U.S. started to deflate the dollar in terms of its value in gold to curb double digit inflation.

 In 1971, gold was repriced to $38 per ounce, then again to $42 per ounce in 1973.
 As the dollar devalued, it motivated people to sell their greenbacks for gold.
 Finally, in late 1973, the U.S. government decoupled the value of the dollar from gold altogether.
 The price of gold quickly shot up to $120 per ounce in the free market.
 (Source: Time, Fuss Over Dollar Devaluation, October 4, 1971)

 Once the gold standard was dropped, countries began printing more of their own currency.
 Inflation usually resulted, but for the most part abandoning the gold standard created more economic growth.